Pranav435/Ambient-Scratchpad/README.md

 _A lightweight, AI-augmented note-taking app for macOS that lives in your menubar._

 Ambient Scratchpad is built for **fast capture and intelligent recall**.
-Instead of just storing text, it enriches your notes automatically with **AI classification, tags, summaries, and related connections**.
-A unique selling point is its **real-time AI pipeline** — powered by [Pathway](https://pathway.com/) and [OpenAI](https://platform.openai.com/) — combined with a **native macOS experience**.
+Every note is more than just text: it’s enriched with **AI classification, tags, summaries, embeddings, and related connections**.
+What makes this unique is the **real-time streaming pipeline** — powered by [Pathway](https://pathway.com/) and [OpenAI](https://platform.openai.com/) — combined with a **native macOS experience**.

 ---

 ## ✨ Why Ambient Scratchpad?

-- 🖊️ **Quick capture** from anywhere in macOS, right from the menubar.
+- 🖊️ **Quick capture** from anywhere in macOS, right from the menubar (`⌥+Space`).
 - 🧠 **AI enrichment**:
   - Classifies each note (Idea, To-Do, Snippet, etc.)
   - Adds tags and entities
   - Generates a one-line summary
+  - Embeds notes into vector space for similarity search
-- 🔗 **Smart linking** between notes using embeddings + cosine similarity.
+- 🔗 **Smart linking** between notes using cosine similarity on embeddings.
-- 📊 **Actionable full summaries** — prioritized to-dos, projects, inspirations, and follow-ups in one place.
+- 📊 **Actionable full summaries**: automatically structured into to-dos, projects, inspirations, and follow-ups.
-- ⚡ **Pathway integration** for optional real-time streaming.
+- ⚡ **Pathway streaming engine**: real-time deduplication, ordering, and consistent enrichment pipeline.
 - 🍎 **Native macOS feel**:
   - Menubar app via [rumps](https://github.com/jaredks/rumps)
   - Scrollable, resizable windows via [PyObjC / AppKit](https://pypi.org/project/pyobjc/)